-Forty-one percent of the growers reported having little to no weeds in their fields, 17% reported medium weed density, and 42% reported high or extreme weed density.
+Forty-one percent of the growers reported having little to no weeds in their fields, 17 percent reported medium weed density, and 42 percent reported high or extreme weed density.
 Weeds were suppressed by the dense growth pattern of the hemp plants in fields which had good germination and canopy closure.
 Fields that had quick seedling establishment, high germination percentages and tight row spacing generally had low weed pressure.
 Headlands, compacted areas, and water-logged soils tended to have worse weed problems, and weed issues also occurred in fields which had poor hemp stand density.

 Two potential insect pests, Japanese beetles and aphids, were commonly reported by growers to be present in their hemp fields throughout the state (Figure 3).
 However, neither species seemed to do damage to the point of reducing yield.
 The Japanese beetles were observed to be eating the pollen on the male plants—of which there was such copious amounts that it did not affect pollination of the females.

 White mold (Sclerotinia sclerotiorum) was observed in four of the hemp fields.
 It did not seem to affect yield, but it may become more of an issue over time if the spores build in population, and in high moisture situations—high humidity or irrigated fields.